WCSCourses/WWPG_2022/README.md

 Each module will be introduced with a short talk, followed by hands-on worked examples using data from bacterial and eukaryotic pathogens.
 A key aspect of this course is the shared interest in pathogens between instructors and participants.
 This common understanding of the questions and problems presented by our work results in particularly fruitful interactions.

-The course is aimed at research scientists or clinicians/healthcare professionals based in institutes in Asia who are actively involved in, or soon to commence, relevant research on bacterial and eukaryotic pathogens.
+The course is aimed at research scientists or clinicians/healthcare professionals based in institutes in Latin America who are actively involved in, or soon to commence, relevant research on bacterial and eukaryotic pathogens.
 The course is free to attend for non-commercial applicants and limited bursaries are available to cover travel and accommodation expenses.
 The course will be taught in English.

 [Course website](https://coursesandconferences.wellcomeconnectingscience.org/event/working-with-pathogen-genomes-latin-america-virtual-20220207/)